 Jim’s family is very grateful for the caring and compassionate attention that he received from the nurses and staff at River Oaks Health Campus.

 The family has entrusted Colvin’s Funeral Home to handle the Services.
 A celebration of life will be held at Hillside United Methodist Church, 828 W. Archer Rd.,Princeton, IN at 11 a.m. on Wednesday, Dec.
 11, 2019, with Pastor Curtis Bond and Pastor Jarmon Perkins officiating.
 Burial follows at Archer Cemetery in Princeton, with military rites by Retired Military Veterans.
 Visitation is from 9 a.m. until 11 a.m.
 Wednesday at Hillside U. M. Church.

 In lieu of flowers the family wishes contributions would be made to the Gibson County Community Foundation Administrative Endowment in Jim’s honor.
 Envelopes will be available at the services or contributions can be made directly at the Community Foundation’s offices or online at https://communityfoundation.wufoo.com/forms/gifts-to-the-gibson-county-community-foundation/ You may leave a message of sympathy or light a candle in memory of Jim at www.colvinfuneralhome.com.
 Colvin Funeral Home is honored to serve the Williams family.

-To send flowers to James "Jim" Manville Williams' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Manville Williams, please visit our floral store.